 - Ctrl + Z

 Ctrl+Z key combination will work in all mode.

 exit command only works in global configuration mode.

 end command is the safest way to exit from global configuration mode or interface specific mode.

-Some of the extended configuration or specific configuration modes are listed below in figue-4 with their prompt.
+Some of the extended configuration or specific configuration modes listed below in figure-4 with their prompt.

-As I described in the previous article that when a Cisco router is powered up, it will first run a POST test to ensure all hardware is working fine, and then router tries to locate running configuration.
+As I described in the previous article that when a Cisco router powered on, it will first run a POST test to make sure all hardware is working fine, and then router tries to find running configuration.
 If the router finds the configuration it would load that.
-If it fails to locate configuration, it would initiate the setup mode.
+If it fails to find configuration, it would start the setup mode.
 The setup mode is a step-by-step process which helps you configure basic aspects of the router.
-In this mode, the router will ask you questions about the initial settings in a sequence for basic configuration values.
+In this mode, the router will ask you questions about the first settings in a sequence for basic configuration values.
 Depending on answers provided by you, the router will automatically build initial configuration.

-This mode is also called ROM Monitor Mode.
+This mode also called ROM Monitor Mode.
 During the boot process, if the router does not find a valid IOS image and failed to load IOS in RAM, it would enter in ROMMON mode.
 This mode also accessible manually.
 This mode is the diagnostic mode just like safe mode in windows.
-By default, the router does not enter in this mode unless it fails to locate the IOS image.
+By default, the router does not enter in this mode unless it fails to find the IOS image.
 To enter manually in ROMMON mode, execute reload command from privileged exec mode and then press CTRL + C key combination or break during the first 60 seconds of startup.
-This mode can also be used for password recovery.
+We can also use this mode for password recovery.
 Prompt for this mode is rommon>